-Most people know about the causal fun and natural beauty of Key West but few people know that just off shore lies Dry Tortugas National Park.
+Most people know about the causal fun and natural beauty of Key West, but few people know that just off shore lies Dry Tortugas National Park.
 In 1992, President Bush gave these seven historic islands and the tropical waters that surround them National Park status, forever preserving this national treasure.
-This paradise unlocks your imagination and can taking you on both a historical journey and environmental adventure all in one day.
-If you are looking for a day off the beaten path of Key West, climb aboard the Yankee Freedom and set sail to the Dry Tortugas.
+A Dry Tortugas day trip from Key West is a great way to see this national park.

 5 Things to do at Dry Tortugas National Park

 The migratory Sooty Tern nests only on the islands of the Dry Tortugas with over 100,000 of them returning each spring during their migratory season, which happens to be the best time to visit for bird watching.
 Bring your binoculars so you can get an up close look!

-Snorkeling at Fort Jefferson
+2. Go Snorkeling at Fort Jefferson

 Less than 1% of the national park is dry ground, opening up a vast amount of underwater exploration opportunities.
 Hundreds of species of marine animals call the Dry Tortugas their home including sharks, sea turtles, coral, lobsters, squid, octopus, tropical reef fish, groupers, and even American crocodiles!